MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ## About the Project

-This project contains time series analysis and forecasting of Microsoft (MSFT) stock prices using R. The dataset, obtained from Kaggle, covers the period from April 2015 to April 2021 and includes daily Open, High, Low, Close prices, and trading Volume.
+This project contains time series analysis and forecasting of Microsoft (MSFT) stock prices using R. The dataset obtained from Kaggle and covers the period from April 2015 to April 2021 and includes daily Open, High, Low, Close prices and trading Volume.
 The project demonstrates:

 - Exploratory data analysis and visualization of MSFT stock trends
+- Identification of trends, seasonality, and volatility in stock prices
 - Stationarity testing with ADF and KPSS
+- ACF and PACF analysis
 - Transformations (differencing, seasonal differencing, logarithmic, Box–Cox)
-- ACF and PACF analysis
-- Identification of trends, seasonality, and volatility in stock prices

-The main goal is to preprocess the Microsoft stock time series and prepare it for building forecasting models.
+🎯 The main goal is to preprocess the Microsoft stock time series and prepare it for building forecasting models.

-**Usefull links:**
+🔗 **Usefull links:**

 .r project: [click here](https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/lab1.r)